nehanavrange/LearningJava/README.md

       ```

    Another example is Traffic signal:

    Traffic signal has red,green,yellow light.
    red light gives stop message to all types of vehicles
    and all types of vehicle has different mechanism to stop.

+5] Abstraction:

+   means partial contract/higher level information(concrete method)

+   Hiding internal details and only showing funtionality.

+   In java, we use abstract class and interface to achieve abstraction.

+   EX.
+1: A man driving a car.
+Man knows only pressing the accelerator will increase the speed or applying brakes will stop the car, but he doesn't know about how that funtionality works internally.

+   EX.
+2: T.V remote has the funtionality ON and OFF but customer doesn't know how it works.

+6] Encapsulation:

+   Binding data(States and behavior) into a single unit(Class).

+   EX: a capsule which is mixed of several medicine.

 DataStructure